 This recipe makes an absolutely delicious way to start the day!
-It’s completely vegetarian, simple to make and extremely satisfying.
+It’s completely vegetarian, simple to make, and extremely satisfying.
 I know once you try it you’ll want to make it at least once a week.
 It makes one serving but you can easily double and triple this recipe.
-Each skinny serving has 206 calories, 7 grams of fat and 6 Weight Watchers SmartPoints.
+Each skinny serving has 206 calories, 7 grams of fat, and 4 Blue WW Freestyle SmartPoints, and 6 Green.

 Prep Time: 10 minutes

 1 slice of multigrain or whole wheat bread, I used Milton’s multigrain, see shopping tip

 1 teaspoon reduced-fat butter or Smart Balance Light

 ¼ cup tomato, chopped and drained (I used sliced grape or cherry tomatoes)